ArthurlotLi/machine_pianist_app/README.md

 With this application, the following features will be provided:

-A. Users may upload MIDI files to be performed.
+1. Users may upload MIDI files to be performed.
-B. Users may listen to the AI performance on the website.
+2. Users may listen to the AI performance on the website.
-C. Users may save the AI performance as a MIDI or mp3.
+3. Users may save the AI performance as a MIDI or mp3.

 To use the publicly deployed model, please see the [Machine Pianist](http://machinepianist.com/) website.